SeaGL/organization/meetings/2024/20240923-cross-comm.md

 -->

 #### Attendee Experience (AX)
-- venue contract signed, finally
-- talking about not hosting an official after thing on friday, just saturday
-- saturday evening thing will probably run until ~8pm and use the keynote hall
-- we have ~1.5 weeks to make any room changes
-- uncertain yet about what food offerings we'll be able to provide

 #### A/V & DevOps
-- mailu migration going well
-- scripted, almost ready to send invitations
-- resolved issue with mailing unmigrated accounts
-- also resolved password issue

-##### dev environment social media post
-- thing we were going to publicize about was built on vagrant, but we're pivoting to docker compose
-- hacktoberfest is coming up, would be nice to have announcement that coincides
-- if tech/aj can ship updated version by october, would really like to have social push, otherwise don't worry about it

 #### Finance
-- osi should be reaching out to jmp and schedulesdirect

 #### IDEA
-- no updates

 #### Partnerships
-- no updates

 #### Policy & Protocol
-- no updates

 #### Programming & Flow
-- met and reviewed all talks
-- cfp acceptance/rejection emails going out asap

 #### Promotion & Outreach
-- Schedule new time for weekly meetings.
-Thurdays 5pm - 6pm PST
-- In contact with keynoters asking for updated bios, socials.
-- TODOs: template images for talks promotion in socials, schedule for posts a very day until day-of-event.

 #### Volunteers
-- Only one person responded, are in a meeting this week but are interested in attendee experience and program.

 ### New Items